In Singapore, one in 4 marriages involves a partner remarrying. In 2010 alone, there were 6943 remarriages.

 Taking Things Slow

-Without moving too quickly to discard all the old practices the child may be used to in the original family, the step-family needs to maintain some of the familiar territory that the children are used to but at the same time create new norms.
+Without moving too quickly to discard all the old practices the child may be used to in the original family, the step-family needs to maintain some of the familiar territories that the children are used to but at the same time create new norms.
 It is also recommended that step-parents focus on being friends with the children first.
 Only by building relationships and increased involvement in the step-child’s life does the ‘status’ of the stepparent increase.

 The biological parent in the new family will still need special one-on-one time with his or her own child.
 Acceptance of the new family unit cannot be rushed and much reassurance may be needed for the child.
 It may be helpful to explain to the child and also provide an open stance where your child can approach you without any worries.